-We expect to continue to evaluate possible acquisitions and other strategic transactions designed to expand our business.
-As a result, our expected uses of cash could change, our cash position could be reduced and we may incur additional debt obligations to the extent we complete additional acquisitions.
+We expect to continue to evaluate possible acquisitions designed to expand our business and drive significant stockholder returns.
+As a result, our expected uses of cash could change, our cash position could be reduced, and we may incur additional debt obligations to the extent we complete additional acquisitions.
 However, we believe that existing cash balances, together with funds generated from operations and amounts available under our credit facility, will be sufficient to finance our operations and meet our foreseeable cash requirements, including quarterly cash dividends and stock repurchases to Progress stockholders, as applicable, through at least the next twelve months.
 We also believe that our financial resources will allow us to manage the anticipated impact of COVID-19 on our business operations for the foreseeable future, which could include reductions in revenue and delays in payments from customers and partners.
 The challenges posed by COVID-19 on our business are expected to evolve rapidly.
 Consequently, we will continue to evaluate our financial position in light of future developments, particularly those relating to COVID-19.

 We derive a significant portion of our revenue from international operations, which are primarily conducted in foreign currencies.
 As a result, changes in the value of these foreign currencies relative to the U.S. dollar have significantly impacted our results of operations and may impact our future results of operations.
-With the global economic uncertainty created by COVID-19, beginning in March 2020, the value of the U.S. dollar has strengthened in comparison to certain foreign currencies, including in Europe, and is expected to remain strong in comparison to foreign currencies in fiscal year 2020.
-Since approximately one-third of our revenue is denominated in foreign currency, our revenue results in fiscal year 2020 are expected to be impacted by fluctuations in foreign currency exchange rates.
+Since approximately one-third of our revenue is denominated in foreign currency, and given the potential volatility in the global economy created by COVID-19, our revenue results in fiscal year 2020 are expected to be impacted by fluctuations in foreign currency exchange rates.